UW-EWB-Design/wazi-winter-2022/README.md

 # EWB/WAZI COllaboration - Fall 2021

-This project started front-end development for WAZI's website redesign.
+This project started development for WAZI's website redesign, using Vue.js and TailwindCSS, based on a previously made [Figma design](https://www.figma.com/file/QRVrR5BHyJPY4QGnqJwLwF/Wazi-Collab---EWB?node-id=607%3A813).

 Two pages were developed: the 'Home' page and the 'Assessment History' page.

 The 'Home' page has two components: one that lists the user's recent assessments, and another that lists the user's recent therapy sessions.